 NCT = Net current transfers

 The Current Account Balance can strongly reflect a country’s overall economic position.
 If the CAB of a country is standing at a surplus, then it indicates that the economy is a net creditor to the rest of the world.

 It also demonstrates how much that country is saving as opposed to investing, meaning that the country is providing an abundance of resources to other economies, and is owed money in return.

-A CAB level that is in deficit, however, shows that an economy that is a net debtor to the rest of the world meaning that it is investing more than it is saving and so is using resources from other economies in order to meet its own domestic consumption and investment requirements.
+A CAB level that is in deficit, however, shows that an economy that is a net debtor to the rest of the world means that it is investing more than it is saving and so is using resources from other economies to meet its own domestic consumption and investment requirements.

 One of the world's largest forex brokers is ready for you.
 Enjoy competitive fees and dedicated customer support while trading securely.
 You'll also have access to their tools that make it easier than ever to view your trade history, copy trades, manage investments from other traders, view price charts, and make conversions with zero fees.
 Make an account for free and join millions of traders and investors on the global forex market.